Written by Craig Fearn

 Start with a basic understanding of where you stand.
 Search for terms your customers might use and see where you appear.
 Check if your website works well on mobile.
 Look at your page loading speed using Google's PageSpeed Insights.

-If you want to dive deeper, explore practical SEO improvement tips or learn about local SEO if you serve customers in a specific area.
+If you want to go deeper, explore practical SEO improvement tips or learn about local SEO if you serve customers in a specific area.
 For the complete picture, read our SEO Fundamentals Guide.

 Need professional help?
-Our SEO services focus on practical results for small businesses.
+Our SEO services focus on practical results for small businesses across Truro, Plymouth, Exeter, and beyond.
+Get in touch for a free initial conversation about your website design and SEO needs.

 Craig Fearn